GoogleChrome/rendertron/README.md

 GET /render/<url>
 ```

 The `render` endpoint will render your page and serialize your page.
+Options are
+specified as query parameters:
+ * `mobile` defaults to `false`.
+Enable by passing `?mobile` to request the
+  mobile version of your site.

 ### Screenshot
 ```